AT ARROYO DEL TAJO, NEAR SOCORRO, NEW MEXICO, TUESDAY, APRIL 19, 2022.

 A SMALL CLUSTER OF WHAT APPEARED TO BE VERY OLD PETROGLYPHS.

 Next we visited an area of canyon wall that had a variety of petroglyph styles along with the obligatory historic graffiti.
+To see a more complete gallery of photos from the miscellanous sites along the main road we visited this day, look here.

 A PAIR OF COMPLETELY PECKED CROSSED HANDS.